YusukeHosonuma/UserDefaultsBrowser/README.md

 ## Configuration

-Both SwiftUI and UIKit have the same options.
+Both SwiftUI and UIKit have the same options like follows.

 ```swift
 UserDefaultsBrowserContainer(